Contents

 Cancer, both when left untreated and when treated with chemotherapy leads to non-permanent hair loss.
 In addition, certain medicines or medical treatments, such as blood thinners may cause hair loss in some individuals, but not permanently.

 Finally, certain hair grooming products, hair dyes, curling irons and hairstyles weaken our hair and sometimes causes hair loss.
-A lot of our clients use our Hair Transplant Cardiff Clinic due to the aforementioned issues.
+A lot of our patients use Hair Transplant Cardiff due to the aforementioned issues.

 Conclusion